jbostoen/ZTStudio/README.md

 **History**

 There was an official editor for objects and animals called APE - dealing with both the graphical aspect as well as creating/copying the configuration of existing animals/objects.
 Some users improved APE a bit to support the expansion packs.
 While APE has its merits, it also had severe shortcomings when it comes to the graphical side.
+It also generates ZT1 Graphics with a lot of redundant bytes.

 Next came MARKHOR, to deal with a notorious issue: lots of things created in APE, didn't show up in the right position in the ZT1 game.
 You had to do 'rotation fixing' (moving the graphic up/down/left/right).
 APE did also not support large graphics and crashed on quite a few objects/animals.
 Also, the copied configuration is a big mess.

 Afterwards, we had ZOOT.
 A big shoutout to someone I know only by the nickname MadScientist for explaining a lot of the ZT1 Graphic format (but not all of it).
 ZOOT allowed us to see most formats, but couldn't handle the graphic format with a background frame nor the shadows.